RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Methodology

 \subsection{Feature fusion and compression}

 In RocketStack, every stacking level starts with OOF probabilities derived from a 5-fold cross-validation loop: each base learner is trained on four folds and predicts on the held-out fold, so every training case receives a score from a model that has never seen it.
 The OOF vectors from all learners are concatenated to form a meta-feature matrix that feeds the next level.
 In binary tasks this matrix grows slowly, but in multi-class tasks its width scales with both the number of models and the number of classes, and can balloon at deeper levels.
-RocketStack therefore inserts feature-selection or compression either at every level or at periodically (levels 3, 6, 9) to limit dimensionality without discarding useful information.
+Feature selection or compression is therefore inserted either at every level or periodically (levels 3, 6, 9) to limit dimensionality without discarding useful information.
 Level 1 blends the OOF probabilities with the original input features; each later level blends new OOF scores with the already compressed matrix from the previous level.
-Whenever selection is scheduled, blending is followed immediately by dimensionality reduction, and the compressed matrix is passed on.
-This cycle controls feature growth and runtime while retaining the signal needed for progressively deeper stacking.
+Whenever selection is scheduled, blending is followed immediately by dimensionality reduction, and the compressed matrix is passed on, controlling feature growth and runtime while retaining the signal needed for deeper stacking.

-For binary classification tasks, RocketStack supports three distinct configurations for feature selection.
-The first configuration retains all features throughout the recursive process, preserving the full meta-representations at each level.
-The second configuration applies SFE feature selection independently at every level, enabling dynamic dimensionality reduction and removal of less informative features.
-The third configuration follows a periodic recalibration strategy, where SFE is selectively applied periodically.
-The periodicity introduces an intermediate fusion-and-release paradigm: it allows feature accumulation to occur for a few levels before recalibrating the feature space through structured selection.
-This strategy promotes deeper ensemble representation while constraining overfitting and runtime overhead.